karenpayneoregon/efcore5-getting-started/EntityFrameworkCoreStoredProcedures/readme.md

 Simple example for executing a stored procedure where the stored procedure has joins.
 There are two methods, one to return all properties and a wrapper to return one property into a list.

-Reverse engineering done using EF Core Power tools.
+Reverse engineering including stored procedures done using [EF Core Power tools](https://marketplace.visualstudio.com/items?itemName=ErikEJ.EFCorePowerTools).
+After reverse engineering classes generated were moved to different folders from where EF Power Tools placed them.

 - [Class](https://github.com/karenpayneoregon/csharp-features/blob/master/EntityFrameworkCoreStoredProcedures/Context/StoredProcedures.cs) for stored procedures.
 - [Container class](http://example.com) for stored procedure data.